 Advances in suspension technology mean the latest full-bounce rigs are lighter, more efficient, more reliable and better value for money than ever before – but with infinite variations in travel length, intended use, component strength and suspension design, here’s a short guide to help you negotiate the full-suss maze.

-The full-suspension bike has some obvious advantages over the hardtail, with the best of modern suspension designs also virtually eliminating any disadvantages with regard to weight or pedalling efficiency.
+The full-suspension bike has some obvious advantages over the hardtail, with the best of modern suspension designs also virtually eliminating any disadvantages with regard to weight or pedaling efficiency.

 Because the extra suspension absorbs more of trail obstacles encountered when riding over typical off-road terrain, the bike can typically go faster, with the back end smoothly sucking up the hits rather than being kicked around.